Extreme winter creates financial struggle for Clinton homeless shelter

-CLINTON, Ia.
-(KWQC) - A Clinton homeless shelter and food pantry is facing a spike in utility bills this year from the extreme cold.
+CLINTON, Iowa (KWQC) -- A Clinton homeless shelter and food pantry is facing a spike in utility bills this year from the extreme cold.
 For 32 years Victory Center Ministries has been supporting the poor and Homeless.

 Among those, Martiece.
 He made his way to the center on September 14, 2018.
 In that time he has joined the leadership team at the center and has started taking classes at Clinton Community College to become an EMT.
 He said without the help of the Victory Center, he wouldn’t be where he is.

-"I do know that eventually I would have been on a path but without them I wouldn't have been on this path.
-It wouldn't have been so straight forward," Martiece said.
+"I do know that, eventually, I would have been on a path," Martiece said.
+"But, without them, I wouldn't have been on this path.
+It wouldn't have been so straight forward."

 The Center currently runs five buildings: a women’s shelter, men’s shelter, a transitional housing facility, and headquarters, which also houses people.
 The founder of Victory Center didn’t expect to still be running the shelter.